 Student Employment maintains a waitlist of eligible students who did not receive a work-study award, but who are interested in obtaining a work-study job.

 Work-study funds do not apply directly to a student's tuition bill.
 A work-study award indicates the gross amount a student is eligible to earn during a given term at a work-study job.

-The CU-Boulder application for summer financial aid, including work-study, is available in MyCUInfo between late February and late August.
+Students may request summer financial aid, including work-study, by completing the Summer Financial Aid Application available in MyCUInfo in late February, or by giving us a call.
+Eligible students will be awarded immediately.
 You will need to be either enrolled in Summer 2015 or in both Spring 2015 and the following Fall 2015 by the start of summer semester to be eligible.
 In addition, be sure to complete the current 2014-15 FAFSA and the 2015-16 FAFSA, because you must demonstrate financial need to begin earning your summer work-study award.
 If you have questions, get in touch with Student Employment for more information.